Quick answer

 Filler-specific rules

-- No face-down sleeping for 1 week
+- No face-down sleeping for a full week.

-- Clean pillowcase nightly for first week
+- Clean pillowcase nightly for the first week to reduce infection risk at tiny injection points.

 Microneedling-specific rules

-- No chlorinated pools for 72 hours
+- No chlorinated pools, ocean water, or public hot tubs for 72 hours.

-- No makeup for 24 hours
+- No makeup for 24 hours.
+Mineral makeup only on day 2.

 When to actually call your injector